An-dz/tinta/README.md

 c.black.bold; // ESC[30;1m
 ```

-Generally speaking this has nearly zero effects on your usage, except
+_Tinta_ does not care nor complains if you put things that conflict,
-that _Tinta_ does not care nor complains if you put things that
+for example, if you add two foreground colours like `c.black.yellow`,
-conflict, for example, if you add two foreground colours like
+_Tinta_ will still print that as `ESC[30;33m`, such conflict will be
-`c.black.yellow`, _Tinta_ will still print that as `ESC[30;33m`, such
+dealt by the terminal, the behaviour in this case according to the
-conflict will be dealt by the terminal, the behaviour in this case
+standard is to set the colour _yellow_ as it was defined later.
+Keep
-according to the standard is to set the colour _yellow_ as it was
+that in mind when using the `reset` command as `c.black.bold.reset`
-defined later.
+will completely ignore _black_ and _bold_.

 ## Flexible